Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb 'Returns' and clearly identifies the resource as 'current toolkit state', detailing the content: installed MCPs, connection status, and catalog tool counts.
-This distinguishes it from siblings like 'marketplace' or 'authenticate'.
+The description uses the specific verb 'Returns' and clearly identifies the resource ('current toolkit state') with concrete details: installed MCPs, connection status, and catalog tool counts.
+This clearly distinguishes it from sibling tools like 'authenticate' or 'connect'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.